-Ocean disposal of TWW from the Bunbury WWTP commenced in July 2002.
-The Bunbury WWTP primarily services the City of Bunbury and had an annual average daily inflow of 11.14 ML over the 2018-2019 reporting period.
+Ocean disposal of TWW from the Bunbury WRRF commenced in July 2002.
+The Bunbury WRRF primarily services the City of Bunbury.
+On the 20 January 2022, the flow rate into Bunbury WRRF was 10.85 ML.
 Prior to disposal, the wastewater is treated using microbial processes to reduce concentrations of nitrogen via an intermittently decanting extended aeration plant.
 These processes produce secondary TWW and biosolids.

 The ocean outlet is located ~7 km south of the Bunbury Central Business District, south-west Western Australia (Figure 1).
-TWW is discharge via a sub-sea diffuser 1.7 km due west of the shoreline (Water Corporation 2012).
+TWW is discharged via a sub-sea diffuser 1.7 km perpendicular to the shoreline (Water Corporation 2012).
 The freshwater TWW is less dense than seawater and forms a buoyant plume that rises through the water column and mixes as it ascends.

-Figure 1 Location of the Bunbury wastewater treatment plant and ocean outlet
+Figure 1 Location of the Bunbury Water Resource Recovery Facility and ocean outlet

-Conditions of operation
+1.3 Conditions of operation

-The Bunbury WWTP operates in accordance with Conditions outlined in MS 572.
+The Bunbury WRRF operates in accordance with Conditions outlined in MS 572.
 Conditions 6.1 and 6.2 of MS 572 include a requirement to ensure the ecological and social health objectives are met in their respective management areas.

-Environmental Quality Management Framework
+1.4 Environmental Quality Management Framework